 Depending on which option is best for you, your doctor may give you:

-- Local anesthesia—This will only numb the rectal area.
+- Local anesthesia that will only numb the rectal area

 Description of Procedure